 Minny Pops \ Drastic Measures, Drastic Movement [LTMCD 2384]

-The 9 bonus tracks include all three cuts from their debut ep Kojak, also released in 1979, and the 2003 remix of Dolphin's Spurt by Zip and DJ Smacker.
+The 9 bonus tracks include all three tracks from their debut ep Kojak, also released in 1979, and a 2003 remix of Dolphin's Spurt by Zip and DJ Smacker.

-There are also 12 minutes of vintage audio-visual clips featuring 5 live tracks recorded at the Amsterdam Filmakademie in 1979, playable in QuickTime format.
+In addition there are 12 minutes of vintage audio-visual clips featuring 5 live tracks recorded at the Amsterdam Filmakademie in 1979, playable in QuickTime format.

 1. Springtime I

 10. M.D.
 Mania

 17. Dolphins Spurt (2003 remix)